appclacks/mirabelle/site/mirabelle/content/_index.md

 Mirabelle use the same protocol than Riemann.
 It means all Riemann tooling and integrations should work seamlessy with Mirabelle (which also added a lot of new features).

-Like in Riemaann, Mirabelle provides an index which can be queried (and on which you can subscribe) in order to explore your system state.
+Like in Riemann, Mirabelle provides an index which can be queried (and on which you can subscribe) in order to explore your system state.

 ## Streams clocks, real time, continuous queries